If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The best way to place the bees from a package into the hive is by shaking off the bees gently into the hive.
 Any bees that remain should be left on the ground near the hive.
 That way they will find their own way into the bee hive.
 The queen is usually kept in a cage that is corked on both ends.
 The cork on the end that has candy should be removed.
 Once this is done, place the cage with its candy side facing upwards in-between two center frames of the bee hive.
 This will allow the bees to eat the candy within a few days thus releasing the queen into the hive.

-28. Bee Friendly Plants
+28. Bee-Friendly Plants

 29. How to Prevent Bee Diseases

 Bees are highly susceptible to diseases.
-Any contaminated bee hive equipment can results in widespread disease among the brood.
+Any contaminated bee hive equipment can result in widespread disease among the brood.
 The situation is further aggravated by the fact that bees live as a colony and maintain continuous contact.
-This can spread a disease within a short time.
-Some of the most common bee diseases include: European Foulbrood, American Foulbrood, Nosema disease, and many others.
+This can spread disease within a short time.
+Some of the most common bee diseases include European Foulbrood, American Foulbrood, Nosema disease, and many others.
 The best way to prevent bee diseases is by buying new bee equipment.
 The frames and foundations should also be replaced every 3 to 5 years.
-You should also enough hive tools so as to avoid tool sharing between bee yards.
+You should also have enough hive tools so as to avoid tool sharing between bee yards.
 View more on bee diseases.